mdelete/peak-can-log/README.md

 Description
 -----------
-CAN-Logger with user-space driver using IOKitLib and IOUSBLib for PEAK PCAN-USB Adapters.
+Simple CAN-logger with user-space driver using IOKitLib and IOUSBLib for PEAK PCAN-USB Adapters.
 The driver is based on the USBPrivateDataSample and the pcan linux driver.

 Supported hardware